nanovms/ops-documentation/README.md

 Then open up your browser to `http://localhost:4000`

-For more information on how to use the `gitbook` cli tool, visit [their documentation](https://toolchain.gitbook.com/)
+For more information on how to use the `gitbook` cli tool as well as documentation on formating, configuration, etc, visit [their documentation](https://toolchain.gitbook.com/)